rayl15/oasf/server/README.md

 This directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
 The schema server is an HTTP server that provides a convenient way to browse and use the OASF schema.

-You can access the OASF schema server, which is running the latest released schema, at [schema.oasf.io](https://schema.oasf.io).
+You can access the OASF schema server, which is running the latest released schema, at [schema.oasf.agntcy.org](https://schema.oasf.agntcy.org).

-The schema server can be also used locally.
-To do that clone the `oasf-server` and `oasf-schema` repositories and follow the instruction below to build and run the schema server.
+The schema server can also be used locally.

-## Clone the OAFS schema (`oasf-schema`) repository
+## Clone the OAFS schema and server (`oasf`) repository

 ```shell
 git clone https://github.com/agntcy/oasf.git